RMichelsen/Nvy/README.md

 - You can use Alt+Enter to toggle fullscreen
 - You can use Ctrl+Mousewheel to zoom
-- You can drag files onto Nvy to open them
+- You can drag files onto Nvy to open them (:e)
+- Dragging files while holding Ctrl opens them in a new window (:new)

 ## Releases